Dealing With Noisy Air Vents

 Clanging!
 Crashing!
 Banging!
 Whistling!
 Has… a marching band invaded your home, or is it something else?
 Well, go check to make sure there aren’t any spare tubas or clarinets stuck in your ceiling first, and then you can cross off that suggestion.
 What’s likely happening is that your air ducts are the source of the noise, and the sounds you’re hearing can be any number of wildly irritating things related to your ducts.

 So, that’s the bad news: there isn’t one catch-all solution to the noises you’re hearing coming from your ducts.
 Diagnosing the culprit is next to impossible without having a trained professional come and take a look at your duct system.
 However, the good news: there are a few different things you can try to alleviate the issue, and you might be able to fix it yourself while at home!
 If you’re able to pinpoint where the noises are stemming from, you very well may patch the problem in a single afternoon.
-If you think the problem might be out of your hands, however, give the duct-noise professionals at Acree Plumbing & Air a call and let them come fix it for you!
+If you think the problem might be out of your hands, however, give the duct-noise professionals at Acree Plumbing, Air & Electric a call and let them come fix it for you!

 What Could Be the Cause?